 !!
 KMS has no safe mode: sometimes KMS cannot properly initialize your display and you have a dead system you cannot access at all (a kernel option "nomodeset" can save you, but it prevents KMS drivers from working at all - so either you have 80x25 text console or you have a perfectly dead display).

-Traditional Linux/Unix (ext4/reiser/xfs/jfs/btrfs/etc.) filesystems are unusable for mass media storage.
+Traditional Linux/Unix (ext4/reiser/xfs/jfs/btrfs/etc.) filesystems can be problematic when being used on mass media storage.

 File descriptors and network sockets cannot be forcibly closed - it's indeed unsafe to remove USB sticks without unmounting them first as it leads to stale mount points, and in certain cases to oopses and crashes.
 For the same reason you cannot modify your partitions table and resize/move the root partition on the fly.

 In most cases kernel crashes (= panics) are invisible if you are running an X session.
 Moreover KMS prevents the kernel from switching to plain 640x480 or 80x25 (text) VGA modes to print error messages.

 Very incomplete hardware sensors support, for instance, hwinfo32/64 detects and shows ten hardware sensors sources on my average desktop PC and over 50 sensors, whilest lm-sensors detect and present just four sources and 20 sensors.
 This situtation is even worse on laptops - sometimes the only readings you get from lm-sensors are cpu cores' temperetarures.

 Problems stemming from the vast number of Linux distributions:

 !
 No unified configuration system for computer settings, devices and system services.
 E.g. distro A sets up networking using these utilities, outputting certain settings residing in certain file system locations, distro B sets up everything differently.
 This drives most users mad.